onevcat/Kingfisher/README.md

 - iOS 14.0+ / macOS 11.0+ / tvOS 14.0+ / watchOS 7.0+ (if you use it in SwiftUI)
 - Swift 5.0+

-> If you need to support from iOS 10 (UIKit/AppKit) or iOS 13 (SwiftUI), use Kingfisher version 6.x.
+> If you need support from iOS 10 (UIKit/AppKit) or iOS 13 (SwiftUI), use Kingfisher version 6.x.
 But it won't work
 > with Xcode 13.0 and Xcode 13.1 [#1802](https://github.com/onevcat/Kingfisher/issues/1802).
 >
 > If you need to use Xcode 13.0 and 13.1 but cannot upgrade to v7, use the `version6-xcode13` branch.
 However, you have to drop